chenwilliam77/chenwilliam77-webpage/content/workingpaper/mpstability/index.md

 # publication: "*Journal of Differential Equations*"
 # publication_short: ""

 abstract: We theoretically investigate the state-dependent effects of monetary policy on aggregate stability.
 In the model, banks borrow using deposits and invest in productive projects, and monetary policy affects risk-premia.
 Because banks do not actively issue equity, aggregate outcomes depend on the level of equity in the financial sector and equilibrium is inefficient.
-Monetary policy can improve household welfare by affecting banksâ€™ leverage decisions and the rate of bank equity growth.
+Monetary policy can improve household welfare by affecting banks' leverage decisions and the rate of bank equity growth.
 A Fed Put is ex-ante stabilizing, decreasing volatility and the likelihood of crises; it does not lead to excessive leverage in good times but enables higher leverage in bad times.
 # Summary.
 An optional shortened abstract.
 #summary: